DJfromSpace/AzerothCore-AutofishingModule/mod-autofishing/README.md

 # mod-autofishing

-Minimal standalone autofishing module for Aether WoW servers running AzerothCore.
+Minimal standalone autofishing module for WoW servers running AzerothCore.

 This module does not require `mod-playerbots` to work.
 It only handles the controlled player character’s fishing loop.